banksJeremy/node.js.py/README.md

 `NodeProxyObject`s implement `__copy__` and `__deepcopy__` to create local copies of the remote objects.

 Python callables can be passed to node.js as well!
 It's swell!

+Python 2.6+ will be supported, but I won't be testing on Python 3 yet.